What kind of information do you collect, when and how?

 - Date of birth

 - Survey response feedback for the purposes of service quality

 If you are successful in being offered a role with Virgin Media we will collect, store and use the following further information necessary to on-board as an employee into our business:

 - Financial information (where financial background checks are required)

 - Remuneration details

-If you have stated you have previously worked for Virgin Media, we may refer your application to a relevant People Business Partner to assess your employment history.
+If you have stated you have previously worked for us or O2, we may refer your application to a relevant People Partner to assess your employment history.

 Examples of other details collected include: